Indigenous Trauma & Resilience Research Center

 In 2021, the UND School of Medicine & Health Sciences received a $10 million, five-year award from the NIH to develop an Indigenous Trauma & Resilience Research Center (ITRRC).

 American Indians in North Dakota and throughout the region suffer from significant health disparities, relative to the non-Native population, and much of this is related to historical trauma, adverse childhood experiences, forced boarding school participation, social marginalization, and toxic stress.
-The ITTRC will establish resource cores and support three research projects led by assistant professors in the Public Health Program as well as the Indians Into Medicine and Family & Community Medicine Departments.
+The ITRRC will establish resource cores and support three research projects led by assistant professors in the Public Health Program and the Department of Indigenous Health.
 The program will also fund smaller pilot grants and provide research mentorship to early career faculty to establish them as independent investigators.

 As of September 2022, Dr. Jonathan Geiger is Interim PI of the COBRE-funded Indigenous Trauma & Resilience Research Center, the goal of which is to address the impact of historical and unresolved trauma on health inequities within the American Indian and Alaska Native population.
 The project's original PI, Dr. Donald Warne, will continue to support the center as part of an internal advisory committee.

 All basic science/clinical/translational/population health or other faculty members throughout the University of North Dakota (UND) are encouraged to apply.
-Pilot funding priorities are given to tenure-track, junior investigators.
+Pilot funding preference will be given to junior faculty investigators.
+Individuals holding postdoctoral training positions are not eligible to lead pilot projects.

 Human Subjects Core (HSC)